(801) 756-3737

 bacteria in the mouth

 According to this theory, bacteria in your mouth are fond of sugar.
+Certain foods and drinks, such as bread, cereal, milk, soda, fruit, cake, or candy, provide a medium for cavity causing bacteria to produce acid as a waste product.
 When they eat sugar, they produce acid as a waste product.
 This acid dissolves the minerals in your tooth and you get a cavity.

 THE DIET THEORY